Welcome to Cheekpieces

-I've spent the last ten years realising a second income from betting on horse races which has resulted in several bookmakers either closing or placing restrictions on my account.
+I've spent the last ten years realising a second income from betting on horse races which has resulted in several bookmakers either closing or placing restrictions on my account and has allowed me to work only part-time.

 I read somewhere that the strike-rate of favourites is around one in three.
 If you are betting to level a stake and have a strike rate of 33% you need an average price of winners to be 2/1 just to break even!
 I have no statistics on the overall price of favourites and I have no intention of finding out but I doubt it is above 2/1.
 I tend to have a lower strike rate - typically 25% winners - but with averages prices in excess of 7/2.